AI Hallucinations in Insurance: Examples and How to Avoid Them

 Wasted Investigation Resources

 When special investigation units receive contradictory insights or fabricated red flags, they waste time pursuing false leads.
+Meanwhile, real fraud indicators get missed.
+The result is increased claims leakage because AI is providing inaccurate outputs to insurers.

 Losing Team Confidence